datactive/bigbang/README.md

-# bigbang
+# BigBang
 =======

-Bigbang is a toolkit for studying communications data from collaborative projects.
+BigBang is a toolkit for studying communications data from collaborative projects.

 The focus of the early milestones will be on mailing list or listserve analysis, with a focus on Mailman and Sourceforge mail archives, as well as .mbox files.

 ## Installation

-Big Bang uses a lot of SciPy packages that use native (e.g. C) code.
+BigBang uses a lot of SciPy packages that use native (e.g. C) code.
 This complicates installation.

 There are two package management systems you can use for installing Python projects.